A BRIEF HISTORY OF HOUSEWORK

 Housework in the 19th Century

 In the 19th century housework became easier although it was still hard work.
 Carpets were mass-produced in Britain from the mid-19th century and they became much cheaper.
-However cleaning carpets was no easy task in the 19th century.
+However, cleaning carpets was no easy task in the 19th century.
 You had to hang up the carpet and beat it with a carpet beater (a handle and large flat paddle, usually made of cane).
-The carpet sweeper was invented in 1876 by Melville Bissell.
+Melville Bissell invented a carpet sweeper in 1876.
 It made it far easier to clean rugs and carpets.
 Although to clean carpets people sometimes sprinkled them with dry tea leaves then brushed them up.
-Also in 1876 Susan Hibbard patented the feather duster.
+Also in 1876, Susan Hibbard patented the feather duster.

-Meanwhile in 1860 Fredrick Walton invented linoleum, which was a cheap and easy to clean floor covering.
-Then in 1893 Thomas Stewart invented a mop with a replaceable head.
+Meanwhile in 1860 Frederick Walton invented linoleum, which was a cheap and easy to clean floor covering.
+Then in 1893, Thomas W Stewart invented a mop with a replaceable head.
 It also had a clamping device. when a lever was pulled water and dirt were wrung out (before mops had to be wrung manually).
 His invention made cleaning the floor easier.

 Most Victorian homes also had a scullery.
 In it was a 'copper', a metal container for washing clothes.
 The copper was filled with water and soap powder was added.
 To wash the clothes they were turned with a wooden tool called a dolly.
 (A dolly looked like a long wooden pole with a stool with several legs on its end).
 Or you used a metal plunger with holes in it on the end of a pole to push clothes up and down.
 Wet clothes were wrung through a device called a wringer or a mangle to dry them.
 In the USA John E Turnbull invented the clothes wringer in 1843.
-The 'modern' clothes peg with a spring clamp was invented by Robert Tasker in 1850.
+The 'modern' clothes peg with a spring clamp was invented by David M Smith in 1853.

 During the 19th century towns and cities created a piped water supply, which must have made washing clothes easier.
-Furthermore in the late 19th century middle class homes began to have gas water heaters, which also helped.
+Benjamin Waddy Maughan invented the gas water heater in 1868.
+The electric water heater was invented in 1889 by Edwin Ruud.